 $2,913,644

-Six strangers—played by Harvey Keitel, Michael Madsen, Steve Buscemi, Eddie Bunker, Tarantino himself, and Tim Roth—are handpicked by crime boss Joe Cabot (Lawrence Tierney) and his son Eddie for a daring robbery.
+Six strangers—brought to life by Harvey Keitel, Michael Madsen, Steve Buscemi, Eddie Bunker, Tarantino himself, and Tim Roth—are handpicked by ruthless crime boss Joe Cabot (Lawrence Tierney) and his son Eddie for the perfect score.

 CrimeDramaThriller